svnrnns/aurora-vue3/README.md

 ## Features

-### Enhanced Axios Integration
+### Enhanced Axios Integration:

 - Seamless integration with Axios, leveraging its powerful features.

-### Loading State
+### Loading State:

 - Automatic handling of loading indicators for asynchronous requests.
 - Simplifies state management during data fetching.

+### Recall Functionality:

+- Introducing a "recall" feature allowing users to re-trigger Axios calls and update computed data.

-### Error Handling:
+### Reactivity:

-- Improved error handling with customizable error messages and formats.
-- Support for handling specific HTTP error codes. (not yet implemented)
+- Make a call recall itself automatically whenever the value of the url, header or param changes or updates.

 ### Request Cancellation: